Healthy Peanut Butter Rice Crispy Treats

 These healthy peanut butter rice crispy treats are made with 6 good-for-you ingredients in 10 minutes!
 There are no marshmallows or corn syrup in this recipe.
 They are the perfect easy, no-bake, gluten & dairy-free dessert to satisfy your chocolate peanut butter cravings!

-These healthy peanut butter rice crispy treats are easy, no-bake bars of chocolate peanut butter bliss.
-They are made with only 6 healthy ingredients and require mere minutes of hands-on prep time.
+These healthy peanut butter rice crispy treats are an easy, no-bake dessert perfect for chocolate peanut butter lovers.
+They are made with only 6 healthy ingredients and require mere minutes of hands-on prep time (also try my classic peanut butter rice crispy treats).

-There are no marshmallows or Plus they’re gluten, dairy and refined sugar free!
-Quick & easy dessert perfection.
+This recipe doesn’t use marshmallows or corn syrup, and they’re gluten, dairy and refined sugar free!

 Healthy Peanut Butter Rice Crispy Treats: Ingredients & Substitutions